emiliano-ma/rock_paper_scissors/README.md

 In order to compete with the computer

-I'd need The computer to randomly choose 1
+I'd need The computer to randomly pick 1 of the choices

   ---